Minnia/devoteam-ems/README.md

 ```

 2. Run `npm i` or `npm install` in your terminal
+3. Make sure you have the latest translations by running the script `fetchTranslations`
-3. Open a second terminal and run the script `server` (or if you'd rather run the whole script,
+4. Open a second terminal and run the script `server` (or if you'd rather run the whole script,
    `json-server --watch employees.json`)
-4. In the first terminal, run `npm run start` to get the EMS up and going
+5. In the first terminal, run `npm run start` to get the EMS up and going

 ### ❗️ Running JSON server❗️